The Stevens-Crawford Heritage House

 Harley Crawford Stevens and Mary Elizabeth Crawford were married in 1871 in Yamhill County, each one a direct descendant of early territory pioneers.
 After moving to various Oregon City homes, in 1908 they had a house built designed to their specifications.

 The great majority of the Stevens-Crawford Heritage House has been restored to its original condition and filled with items from 1908 to 1920.
 Come receive a complimentary tour and see how people in our area lived 100 years ago!

 Groups with over 5 members should schedule tours ahead of time.

 FREE for current and retired members of the military

-Admission tickets are good for the Stevens-Crawford Heritage House for two weeks.
+Admission tickets purchased at MOOT are good for the Stevens-Crawford Heritage House for two weeks.